AbandonedCrypt/editor-state/readme.md

 *Yes, there is no access control, so you could use this to re-render / modify any editor window from any other editor window.
 Should you?
 No idea.
 Is it kind of cool?
 I guess so.*

 ### StateHost Locator

-Passing a state host around to e.g. create `StateVar` at lower hierarchy levels is cumbersome.
+Passing a state host around to e.g. create `StateVar` at lower hierarchy levels¹ is cumbersome.
 That's why you can just use the `StateHostLocator` to find a state host at any level in your code.

 State host registration to the locator is automatically managed by your `StatefulEditorWindow`.